dekkit/RGB-to-Component-Transcoder/README.md

 Warning
 No warrenty provided /use at own risk.
 Will not be held liable for any damage (its free after all!).
-Use quality video cables otherwise  (cheap imported video cables have weird resistance values which create all sorts of video interferences - keep cables short too!).
+Use quality video cables   (cheap imported video cables have weird resistance values which create all sorts of video interferences - keep cables short too!).

 Please share, clone, improve and share again (pay it forward) - that way we can all benefit.

-This was based on many designs found on the web using the BA7230 chip and from plenty of own my trials and testing the quality of outputs.
-Project was initiated after discovering that one of my crts was unable to be RGB modded but could be modded to support component video!
+This schematic and pcb(s) have been based on the many designs found on the web using the BA7230 chip and from plenty of own my trials and testing the outputs until i found a method i was comfortable with it.
+Project was initiated after discovering that one of my crts was unable to be RGB modded but could be modded to support component video.

 Hope you find it as useful as I have.